gardenjs/gardenjs/README.md

 ## Supported Frameworks

-HTML is rendered by default.
+HTML snippets are rendered by default.
 The support of JS frameworks is realized by renderer plugins.
 There are currently plugins for [Svelte](https://github.com/gardenjs/render-plugin-svelte), [Vue](https://github.com/gardenjs/render-plugin-vue) and [React](https://github.com/gardenjs/render-plugin-react).
 You can also easily create plugins for other frameworks.
 Contact us, we will be happy to link your renderer plugins here.

 ## Contributing